animir/node-rate-limiter-flexible/README.md

 If an action with a same `key` is launched on one worker several times in sequence, limiter will reach out of points soon.
 Omit it if you want strictly use Redis and deal with errors from it

+#### Options specific to Cluster

+* `timeoutMs` `Default: 5000` Timeout for communication between worker and master over IPC.
+If master doesn't response in time, promise is rejected with Error

 ## API